Box Contents

 - Plug the router in near your computer and SciFi device.
 We recommend placing the router at least 3 meters away from your experimental setup to minimize interference.
 We also recommend rotating the outer antennas on the router into the horizontal position.

-- Connect your computer to the router wifi network (the SSID and password are printed on the router).
+- Connect your computer to the router WiFi network (the SSID and password are printed on the router).

-Device setup
+Headstage setup

 Power on the SciFi headstage by holding down the power button on the right side of the device for 3 seconds.
 An LED indicator will appear while it is initializing.